ShivaTulsi/Max-Life-Insurance-Cross-Sell-Prediction-using-Machine-Learning/README.md

 # Problem Statement

-An insurance company wants to improve its cross-selling strategy by predicting whether existing customers would be interested in buying additional insurance products.
+Insurance companies aim to improve their marketing strategy by predicting whether existing customers are interested in purchasing additional insurance products.

-The objective is to build a classification model that predicts customer response based on:
+The goal of this project is to build a Machine Learning classification model that predicts customer response for cross-selling opportunities.
-- Customer demographics
-- Vehicle details
-- Insurance history
-- Premium information
-- Customer engagement history

-This prediction helps the business:
+This helps businesses:
-- Reduce marketing costs
+- Improve targeted marketing
-- Improve conversion rates
+- Increase conversion rates
-- Target the right customers
+- Reduce unnecessary outreach
+- Enhance customer engagement
 - Increase business revenue

 ---